 Lesley received £82,000.

-However, police found Lesley’s body hanging in the shaft on March 7 1975 after what was later seen as a bungled police operation.
+After an extensive search of Bathpool Park, police eventually found Lesley’s body hanging in the shaft on March 7 1975.

 Police believed that Donald Neilson pushed Lesley Whittle off the ledge in the drainage shaft, strangling her.